MapsPeople/docs/src/content/cms/media-library.md

 The Media Library consists of a window which contains an overview of the media present in the Solution, along with functions to manage said media.

 Media present in the Media Library is displayed with a preview image.
 This preview will also contain the filename and the option to delete the Media.
-If you hover over the preview, the bottom edge will expand to reveal further information about the media, such as dimensions (in pixels) and upload date.
+If you hover over the preview, the footer will expand to reveal further information about the media, such as dimensions (in pixels) and upload date.

-To select a piece of media, click on it to ensure it is selected and highlighted, and then click "Select" in the bottom-right corner.
+To select a piece of media, click on it to select it To deselect it, click it again, or select another file in the Media Library.
+Your selection is indicated by a highlight.
+Confirm the selection of the media by clicking the "Select" button.

 ### Uploading Files